Jing Wu, M.D., Ph.D.

 Research

-Dr. Wu’s research at the Neuro-Oncology Branch is primarily focused on the clinical aspects of gliomas, which are rarely fully curable—whether or not they’re diagnosed as low- or high-grade tumors.
+Dr. Wu’s Translational Research Program is focused on the clinical aspects of gliomas, which are rarely fully curable—whether or not they’re diagnosed as low- or high-grade tumors.
 Gliomas also exhibit high levels of heterogeneity, making them challenging to treat long-term.
 Isocitrate dehydrogenase (IDH) genes are mutated in approximately five percent of all gliomas and eighty percent of low-grade gliomas, causing 2-hydroxyglutarate (2-HG) to accumulate and leading to increased tumorigenic potential.
 While individuals with IDH-mutant low-grade gliomas often have slower disease progression and respond more favorably to treatment than those with IDH wildtype tumors, almost all cases eventually transform into more aggressive high-grade gliomas that rapidly progress.

 As there are significant gaps in knowledge regarding how and why this transformation to high-grade disease occurs, the first facet of Dr. Wu’s research focuses on developing a diagnostic tool to detect this transformation as early as possible in patients.
-This project utilizes the fact that levels of 2-HG and/or metabolic flux may change as high-grade transformation takes place.
+Levels of 2-HG and/or metabolic flux may change as high-grade transformation takes place.
 This is because glioma cells must undergo a metabolic shift to aerobic glycolysis, in order to support their rapid growth.
 The level of 2-HG can be detected using 1H based magnetic resonance spectroscopic imaging (MRSI), and the metabolic flux can be detected by administering a 13C hyperpolarized pyruvate MRSI noninvasively into the patient—resulting in real-time tracking of the tumor’s changes.
-These techniques will hopefully assist in uncovering the intracellular changes that indicate tumor progression without the need for biopsy or surgery.
+These techniques will help uncover the intracellular changes that indicate tumor progression without the need for biopsy or surgery.

 Publications